jaxankey/Virtual-Game-Table/README.md

  * Go: Stones and a board
  * Chess clock object for timed games

-Each of these games illustrate the functionalities of the main workhorse code in `browser.js` and `server.js`.
-So, if you're interested in writing your own games, I recommend playing with these to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
-In particular, I would monkey with `minimal/game.js` first, since it's by far the simplest (see below)!
+Each of these games illustrate the functionalities built into the workhorse code in `common/engine.js` and `server.js`.
+So, if you're interested in writing your own games, I recommend interacting with these examples to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
+In particular, I would monkey with `minimal/game.js` first, since it's by far the simplest!
 Then check out `checkers`, `chess`, and (quite complex) `poker` or `puerto-rico`.

 ## Known issues